randyrossi/bmc64/README.md

     dpi_timings=1920 1 56 176 208 282 1 5 2 23 0 0 0 50 0 36900000 1

     For CRT, similar things can be done with a x2 vertical scale.

+    There are options in the 'Video' menu to attempt to integer scale each dimension separately.
+They may not work on your resolution, however.

     Many thanks goes out to Alessio Scanderebech and Andrea Mazzoleni for their assistance with getting this working.